syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/breadcrumb/EJ2_ASP.NETCORE/icons.md

 {% endif %}

-Output be like the below.

 ![Breadcrumb Sample](./images/items.PNG)

 ### Breadcrumb with Image

 In the Breadcrumb component, images can be added for the items using the `iconCss` property.
-In the following example, an image was added to the breadcrumb item by using the iconCss class `e-image` and specifying height and width.
+In the following example, an image was added to the breadcrumb item by using the iconCss class `e-image`, specifying height and width.

 {% if page.publishingplatform == "aspnet-core" %}